Jörg Steinebrunner

-Jörg Peter Steinebrunner, sometimes spelt as Jorg Steinebrunner (born 22 October 1971) is a German football coach.
-He is currently the head coach of Nakhon Si United.
+Jörg Peter Steinebrunner (born 22 October 1971) is a German football coach who is the head coach of Thai League 2 club Nakhon Si United.

 Playing career

 As a player he has played for FC Schönau, SC Freiburg Amateure, SG Lörrach-Stetten, Freiburger FC and Old Boys Basel.
-He also has played in Singapore, for Tanjong Pagar United FC where he won the Singapore FA Cup and the Singapore League Cup with them.
+He also has played in Singapore, for Tanjong Pagar United where he won the Singapore FA Cup and the Singapore League Cup with them.

 Coaching career

 Woodlands Wellington and Sengkang Punggol

 After retiring from playing in 2003, Steinebrunner moves into coaching, and were appointed as Woodlands Wellington head coach in 2006.
 He stepped down at the end of the 2008 season, after management restructuring in the club.
-During his stay with the club, they won the 2007 Singapore League Cup and were the 2008 Singapore Cup losing finalists.
+During his stay with the club, they won the 2007 Singapore League Cup and were the 2008 Singapore Cup runners-up.

 Sengkang Punggol was his next destination for the 2009 season, but his job were terminated in the middle of the season due to poor performance of his team.

 Medan Chiefs and Deltras Sidoarjo

 In early 2011, he was appointed as the head coach of Medan Chiefs in the Liga Primer Indonesia, the alternate top division of Indonesia.
-He coaches Medan Chiefs in what was to be the only season of the club (and the league).
+He coached Medan Chiefs in what was to be the only season of the club (and the league).

 He then was appointed Deltras Sidoarjo head coach in September the same year, for their 2011–12 Indonesia Super League season, but resigned in April 2012.

 PSM Makassar

-In November 2013, Steinebrunner were signed by PSM Makassar as their new head coach for the 2014 Indonesia Super League season.
+In November 2013, Steinebrunner was signed by PSM Makassar as their new head coach for the 2014 Indonesia Super League season.
 Not winning a single game with PSM Makassar he resigned in February 2014 and replaced by Rudy Keltjes shortly thereafter.

 Geylang International

-He returned to Singapore as the new head coach of Geylang International FC in 2015.
+He returned to Singapore as the new head coach of Geylang International in 2015.
 Winning seven matches in a row, his biggest win at the helm of Geylang International was a 6–0 victory over Warriors F.C.